willhampshire/stock_prediction/readme.md

 `localhost:8000/` : root shows status.
 Query with ?query=status to get status as string from json.

 `localhost:8000/data` : output data comparing real data vs. predicted data.
 Split into [1d, 7d] lists, [0, 1] respectively.
-Not addressable as keys yet.
+Not addressable as keys as is a list.

 `localhost:8000/metrics` : model evaluation metrics MSE, MAE, R^2